-- I’m a trumpet player for the newly formed Stomptown Brass, a 9-piece New Orleans style urban brass band, Attention Bébé, a and The Riptide Movement, a Dublin based rock band who’s third studio album ‘Getting Through’ (Universal Records) was released in April 2014, reaching #1 in the official Irish album charts.
+- I’m a trumpet player for Stomptown Brass (a 9-piece New Orleans style urban brass band), Attention Bébé (the original 90s party band) and The Riptide Movement (a Dublin based rock band who’s third studio album ‘Getting Through’ (Universal Records was released in April 2014, reaching #1 in the official Irish album charts).

 - I have no TV in my house and the first complete book series I read was Philip Pullmans, His Dark Materials.

 - Winners, Trinity Entrepreneurial Dragon’s Den Competition (April, 2011)

 - Runner Up – College Entrepreneur of the Year 2011 at the Think Outside the Box Awards

 - Shortlisted at the Undergraduate Awards 2011 for Engineering – the Undergraduate Awards set off with one aim; to identify excellent students through their undergraduate coursework in order to encourage the best & brightest students to reach their full potential.